thenitai/dotfiles/README.md

 ## Acknowledgement

-This repro was inspired by (Paul Miller's dotfiles)[https://github.com/paulmillr/dotfiles].
+This repro was inspired by [Paul Miller's dotfiles](https://github.com/paulmillr/dotfiles).
 However, my dotfiles do not only configure the shell and suggest apps, it actually installs a new MacOS X system completely or updates it.